 Jennifer Listgarten

-Nature Biotechnology 2024 (link) and a freely available version here
+Nature Biotechnology 2024 (link) and a freely available version here, and a talk at the 2024 National Academy of Sciences annual meeting.

 Is novelty predictable?